Updated: August 27, 12:00 p.m.

-Like many of our CSD students, and those across the nation, we're grieving the deaths of those in the Black community, and we're saddened by the racial injustices that many continue to face.
-We recognize and condemn the multifaceted aspects of systemic racism and oppression in this country that many of our Black NSSLHA students face.
+Like many of our CSD students and those across the nation, we recognize and condemn the multifaceted aspects of systemic racism and oppression in this country that many of our NSSLHA students face.
 We stand with you in expressions of sadness, pain, anger, and calls for change.

-Today, we answer the call and are committed to addressing the fundamental issues of racism in our country.
-Within the CSD community and NSSLHA, we can overcome these issues by increasing our cultural competence, cultural humility, and sensitivity, as well as embracing diversity and inclusion—and putting into action steps for change.
+We answer the call and are committed to addressing the fundamental issues of racism in our country.
+Within the CSD and NSSLHA communities, we can overcome these issues by increasing our cultural competence, cultural humility, and sensitivity, as well as embracing diversity and inclusion—and putting into action steps for change.

-Many goals and objectives of our 2020–2022 Strategic Plan are dedicated to addressing cultural competency, cultural humility, diversity, and inclusion.
-Below are the strategic initiatives directly related to these goals and objectives; established by National NSSLHA's Executive Council, to be addressed between 2020-2022:
+Established by National NSSLHA's Executive Council, many goals and objectives of our 2020–2022 Strategic Plan are dedicated to addressing cultural competency, cultural humility, diversity, and inclusion:

 NSSLHA is clear in our stance against racism and oppression.
 Increasing cultural competence, cultural humility, sensitivity, diversity, and inclusion requires partnership and engagement among our members, non-member CSD students, volunteers, student leaders, National NSSLHA's Executive Council, and National Office staff.
 We're here to listen and are committed to engaging you, our CSD students, in this ongoing conversation.
 We hope you'll join us.

 We welcome all CSD students and NSSLHA chapters to take advantage of resources we've gathered about cultural competence, cultural humility, diversity, and inclusion.
 Please use these resources to educate yourself, become a better ally, move the conversation forward, and create change.